upstage-org/upstage_backend/README.md

-This guide will help you set up and run the Upstage application using either Docker prebult images, or using Dokcer form the source code.
+This guide will help you set up and run the Upstage application using either Docker prebult images, or using Docker form the source code.

-It is recommended that you run three docker instances, preferably on three separate machines, with three separate subdomains.
+It is recommended that you run three Debian docker machines with three separate subdomains.

 For example: streaming.myupstage.org, service.myupstage.org, app.myupstage.org

-We do provide scripts to run all containers on one machine, but it is not recommended.
+It is possible to install our front end, back end and streaming service all on one instance/machine, but it is not recommended.

+Run everything as root, preferably using ssh keys instead of login/password, for better security.

 # Upstage Setup Guide: From Official Docker Images:
 TBD